swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 A function that accepts a response object, and returns either a response object or a Promise that resolves to a response object.

+#### `docExpansion`: PropTypes.oneOf(['list', 'full', 'none'])

+Controls the default expansion setting for the operations and tags.
+It can be 'list' (expands only the tags), 'full' (expands the tags and operations) or 'none' (expands nothing).
+The default value is 'list'.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 ## Limitations

 * Not all configuration bindings are available.
+* Some props are only applied on mount, and cannot be updated reliably.
 * OAuth redirection handling is not supported.
 * Topbar/Standalone mode is not supported.
 * Custom plugins are not supported.